 St. Boniface

-Tucked in off the main streets are some great residential areas with house prices that are in the upper echelon for Winnipeg, this includes Norwood – which straddles the Red River and contains the best summer market in the city – St. Leon Gardens, and North St. Boniface, which is situated between the Red and Seine River.
-The Seine River cuts through the area running south-north and is surrounded by verdant parklands, including the famed Bois-des-Esprit with its abundant wildlife and whimsical carvings.
-The further south you go, the more large suburbs you’ll encounter, including the ever-growing and high-priced Sage Creek and the more-80s/90s Island Lakes.
-Many quality golf courses are also found throughout the area, namely Niakwa and Southland.
+Tucked in off the main streets are some great residential areas known for their higher-end homes, including Norwood – which straddles the Red River and contains one of the best summer markets in the city – St. Leon Gardens, and North St. Boniface, which is situated between the Red and Seine River.
+The Seine River cuts through the area running south-north and is surrounded by verdant parklands, including the famed Bois-des-Esprit with its abundant wildlife and whimsical tree carvings.
+The further south you go, the larger suburbs you’ll encounter, including the ever-growing and highly modern Sage Creek and the more 80s/90s style Island Lakes.
+The area is also peppered with prestigious golf courses, including Niakwa and Southland, adding to the recreational offerings of this already diverse quarter.

 Sub neighbourhoods include: Central St. Boniface, North St. Boniface, Norwood, Archwood, Dufresne, Holden, Island Lakes, Maginot, Niakwa park, Niakwa Place Royalwood, Sage Creek, Southdale, Southland park, Windsor Park.